Shower valve replacement doesn’t have to be painful.

 Once this is done you’re finished with the shower valve.

-The final step is to replace the cartridge and stops, add stoppers to the drop elbow & tub spout, and pressurize the system.
+The final step is to add the cartridge or plug, stops (if necessary), add stoppers to the drop elbow & tub spout, and pressurize the system.

 Check for water leaks and if there are none you’re good to go.